-Our overall assessment is negative.
-The proposed Directive is bad, and will not make the internet work for people.
+Our overall assessment of the Directive is negative.
+It will further fragment and complicate the EU copyright framework, and will not make the internet work for people.

 Article 13 of the proposed Directive would make online platforms liable for any copyright infringements committed by their users.
 As a result they will need to filter all uploads by users for potential copyright infringements.
 This will result in a massive limitations of users' freedom of expression and make it difficult for all kinds of platforms to continue to allow user uploads.
 Article 13 will change the internet as we know it.

 The proposed Directive attempts to improve the failing financial outlook of press publishers in the digital, online environment by introducing a new right for them.
 It will not only fail to increase publisher revenues, but also decrease competition and innovation in the delivery of news, and limit access to information.
 Moreover, the new right will create additional ancillary protection for content already covered by copyright.

 The proposed directive contains measures that are intended to help museums, archives and libraries to better serve their users online.
 A new mandatory exception for preservation copies will improve legal certainty.
 Articles 7-9a will make it easier for cultural heritage institutions to make available online copyrighted works from their collections that are not in commerce.

 The proposed mandatory exception would only permit text and data mining for scientific research purposes by research organisations.
 Innovators, journalists and everyone else would need to get permission from rightsholders, even when they have legal access to the materials in question.
 As a result, only a small privileged minority of researchers will be able to conduct text and data mining without restriction in the EU.

 The proposed mandatory exception attempts to create a legal framework that allows digital educational activities, including across borders, within the EU region.
 However, the ease with which a teacher’s ability to benefit from the exception can be taken away by rightholders negates the effectiveness of the exception.